cabigoneee/testweb/README.md

 ```

 ### To local test
-Use below command for local test, dafault listening port at 9000, or use **--port** to define another port
+Use below command for local test, dafault listening port is at 9000, or use **--port** to define another port
 ```
 harp _harp
 harp --port 3001 _harp